Virtual Reality Gaming, A failure to launch?

 They produce quality products and they have access to a huge library.

 But more importantly, they are never about the latest and greatest advancements in technology.

 Instead opting to target children with interesting & novel inventions, ie motion control and glasses free stereoscope.

 Sony, on the other hand, is no stranger to change and adopting with the trends.
 Remember, they were there a year later to cash in on the Ouya and microconsole hype with the launch of the Playstation TV.
 Unfortunately Sony wasn't very open with their hardware like Ouya was and it was quickly discontinued.

 Sony is banking on making the Playstation classic relatively easy and cheaply.
 There's no to very little R&D cost in getting an existing ARM processor and emulator, whacking a few selected ROM's together and packaging it inside a nostalgic case with cheap controllers (no dual analog sticks).
 However, their choice of 20 games has made a few unhappy.
 I think Sony is being strategic, offering a few late games, ie Ridge Racer Type 4 and Tekken 3 with a mixture of early games, ie GTA 1 and Destruction Derby 1.
 Suggesting to me Sony might make a few revisions and maybe support dual analog sticks.
 But will it sell well?
 I think it will, if only going by Nintendo's own numbers.

 Nintendo's Fiscal Year Ending March 2019 briefing, reported "A Combined 10 Million Units Shipped Worldwide" and expected to sell more over the holidays.

 There's definitely a retro mania going on, and not a VR one!

-With the commercial adoption of vinyl music, I've heard in a few places that music tapes are the latest buzz in retro music.
+With the commercial adoption of vinyl music, I've heard in a few places that music tapes are the latest buzz in retro music and VHS packaging formats for blue-ray movies.
 But what does retro have to do with VR, what does the future hold for VR?

 VR or bust